History of American journalism: Progressive Era

 Building on President McKinley's effective use of the press, President Theodore Roosevelt made his White House the center of news every day, providing interviews and photo opportunities.
 After noticing the White House reporters huddled outside in the rain one day, he gave them their own room inside, effectively inventing the presidential press briefing.
 The grateful press, with unprecedented access to the White House, rewarded Roosevelt with intense favorable coverage; The nation's editorial cartoonists loved him even more.
 Roosevelt's main goal was to promote discussion and support for his package of Square Deal reform policies among his base in the middle-class.
 When the media strayed too far from his list of approved targets, he criticized them as mud flinging muckrakers.

+Rural media

-Journalism historians pay by far the most attention to the big city newspapers, largely ignoring small-town dailies and weeklies that proliferated and dealt heavily in local news.
+Small-town dailies and weeklies proliferated and dealt heavily in local news.
 Rural America was also served by specialized farm magazines.
 By 1910 most farmers subscribed to one.
 Their editors typically promoted efficiency in farming, With reports of new machinery, new seats, new techniques, and county and state fairs.

+Minority women

+Minority women voices flourished with new outlets and demand to join women in journalism.
+They worked through journalism to further their political activism.
+They crusaded for Pan-Indianism, racial uplift, immigrant aid, and social welfare Many of the women writers joined highly influential organizations such as the NAACP, National Council of American Indians, Woman's Christian Temperance Union and the Federation of Jewish Philanthropists.
+They promoted discussions and debates through their writing or through their organizational connections.
+With the emergence of diverse voices an equally diverse description of women's lives became apparent as they were able to incorporate domestic fictions and non-fiction into the journals for majority Americans to be exposed to.